krzysz00/singl/README.md

 and extend infinitely in both directions.
 All variables are global.
 There is no suggested calling convention, roll your own.

-This language (Single) can be implemented by anyone under whatever license they like.
-This implementation of Single is under Copyright (C) 2012 Krzysztof Drewniak and released under the GNU General Public License version 3 or any later version.
+This language (Singl) can be implemented by anyone under whatever license they like.
+This implementation of Singl is under Copyright (C) 2012 Krzysztof Drewniak and released under the GNU General Public License version 3 or any later version.